EY — full event log

 sustainability_report p.6

-The Group migrated to SAP, a new ERP system on 3 October 2019, replacing several legacy platforms.
-Considered a key audit matter.
+The Group migrated to SAP, a new Enterprise Resource Planning financial accounting system, on 3 October 2019, replacing several legacy platforms.
+This was identified as a key audit matter due to data migration risks.

 sustainability_report p.13